Ankit404butfound/HomeworkMachine/README.md

 # HomeworkMachine
 This project is capable of converting computer characters to hand-written characters, you need to install pytesserect exe as well as the library.
+Copy the "CodeWithGUI.py" and "AutoDownloader.py" file in same folder on the desktop and run.